m1n1tea/CellWorld/README.md

 ____
 ## How to build project with vcpkg

-Download required libraries with this commands:
+Download required libraries with these commands:

 ```
 vcpkg install glad[gl-api-33]:x64-windows